marton-nagy-marton/de1_hws_assignments/Term1/README.md

 So, I performed some normalization tasks on the original tables, and the resulting structure is presented in Figure 2.
 I will perform all future tasks of Term Project 1 on this normalized database rather than on the original.

+<a name="figure-2"></a>
 ***Figure 2: The normalized structure of the `spotify` database***

 ![The normalized structure of the spotify database, EER graph](/Term1/assets/OLTP_structure_normalized.png)

+> [!Note]
+> During the process of normalization, I have encountered a small number of duplicate entries in the database (this was possible, as I was performing the load data statements with `unique_checks` set to 0 for performance reasons).
+Only one instance of a duplicate has been kept.
+Thus, the normalized database has 438,102 tracks, 78,172 albums, 37,012 artists and 3,959 genres in it.

+## Data warehouses

+## Data marts